airpair/spinning-guide/post.md

 <!--Different actions are detailed for different booking types and
 tools (if any) that your customer chooses when they book you.-->

-If all else fails, the single step that still ensures you get paid is getting when your customers `release` payment for a booking from escrow <sup>Release Payment Step as described in the expert guide</sup>.
+If all else fails, the single step that still ensures you get paid is getting your customers `release` payment for a booking from escrow <sup>Release Payment Step as described in the expert guide</sup>.

 1.2.2 ** Manage bookings up-front **